-Employees who are considering engaging in employment outside the City (including employment during leave breaks) must seek written approval of the CEO before doing so.
+Full time and part time Eemployees who are considering engaging in employment outside the City (including employment during leave breaks) must seek written approval of the CEO Manager Human Resources before doing so.
+Casual employees are not required to seek the approval of the Manager Human Resources.